-The modern Italian restaurant from restaurateurs R.J., Jerrod and Molly Melman, chef/ partner Doug Psaltis, and celebrity couple Giuliana and Bill Rancic will be located at 601 Massachusetts Ave.
-NW in the Mount Vernon neighborhood, and we couldn’t be more excited.
+The modern Italian restaurant from restaurateurs R.J., Jerrod and Molly Melman, chef/ partner Doug Psaltis, and celebrity couple Giuliana and Bill Rancic is located at 650 K St. NW in the Mount Vernon neighborhood, and we couldn’t be more excited.

 Much like its sister restaurant in Chicago, the menu will focus on seasonal ingredients and feature more than a dozen fresh pastas made in-house daily, cicchetti, fresh salads, slow-roasted meats, grilled seafood and fresh fish selections, prime steaks, seasonal specials and of course, Italian classics.
 The menu is a collaboration between two veterans of Italian cooking, chef/partner Doug Psaltis and executive chef Gabe Thompson.